F5Networks/f5-telemetry-streaming/docs/userguide/setting-up-consumer.rst

 ~~~~~~
 |splunk_img|

+Required information:
  - Host: The address of the Splunk instance that runs the HTTP event collector (HEC).
-- Protocol: Check if TLS is enabled within the HEC settings (Settings > Data Inputs > HTTP Event Collector).
+ - Protocol: Check if TLS is enabled within the HEC settings :guilabel:`Settings > Data Inputs > HTTP Event Collector`.
  - Port: Default is 8088, this can be configured within the Global Settings section of the Splunk HEC.
  - API Key: An API key must be created and provided in the passphrase object of the declaration, refer to Splunk documentation for the correct way to create an HEC token.

+..
+NOTE:: To see more information about using the HEC, see |HEC|.

+Example Declaration:

 .. code-block:: json
    :linenos: